 Some mouthwash contains whitening ingredients like hydrogen peroxide.
 Hydrogen peroxide has been shown to safely and effectively brighten teeth.

-Mouthwash does not replace brushing and flossing but it does give you an extra level of protection for your overall dental health.
+Although there are these benefits of mouthwash, it does not replace brushing and flossing but it does give you an extra level of protection for your overall dental health.
 Keep in mind, an alcohol free mouthwash is recommended.
 Why not add rinsing to your daily dental routine?
 Brush, floss and rinse twice a day for optimal oral health.